 Gwendolyn Ren is a Gatherer and a Guide, a facilitator of Emergent Space.

-Gwendolyn identifies as Yonsei (4th generation Japanese American) and believes that authentic presence can embolden individuals and shift groups and organizations into their full potential.
+Gwendolyn identifies as a biracial Japanese American + a queer writer, artist, and circle keeper raised in her mother’s Ojai garden and the record shops and yoga studios of Cleveland.
+She believes that authentic presence can embolden individuals and shift groups, gatherings, and organizations into their full potential.
 Believing in Nature in/as all things, she visions a thriving, well rested future born from our ability and willingness to align our values and collaborate in actionable ways.
-Her life/work centers place making, and relational acts with both human and other than human beings.
-She acknowledges that wherever we are in this country we are on indigenous land.

 Thinking a lot about access and belonging, sliding scale support and creative exchange is available whenever possible.